 The results were almost instant!

-But, since you weren’t’t allowed to add links to them, many bloggers boycotted them.
-Food bloggers have been particularly annoyed with the constant user comments looking for a link to the full recipe.
+But, since you weren’t allowed to add links to them, many bloggers boycotted them.
+Food bloggers were particularly annoyed with the constant user comments looking for a link to the full recipe.

 But this quick (almost instant) distribution actually caused a lot of problems for the platform.